 Consideration #4: Cost

 It all comes down to how much does it cost and what’s your budget.
-Overall, the horizontal carousel is the least expensive option per cubic foot stored.
+Overall, the Horizontal Carousel Module is the least expensive option per cubic foot stored.
 While price is always a main consideration, it’s never all about price in the end - it’s about finding the best system to meet your needs now and into the future.
 Your decision should be based on the space you have, the requirements of your application and the cost.
 Ask a material handling specialist to analyze your application, provide you a comparison cost for both solutions and help you weigh the pros and cons.